jakenguyen0118/angry-birds/readme.md

 #### Models

 Your model will handle the angry bird data.
-Move the It's an array of data that needs to be imported.
+Move the angry-birds.js file into the model folder.
+This folder is just a temporary location for our data files but once we get to learning about Mongo/Mongoose it will contain much more detailed information that represents our data.

 #### Controllers